 - Help voters figure out a plan to get to the polls on election day.
 Be ready to talk through transportation options with them.

 The most effective way to get voters to the polls and make sure they’re up to speed on LGBTQ issues is to talk to them directly.
-Canvassing requires going out in your neighborhood or other high-traffic areas and having conversations with community members about the issues that matter to them and ways they can get involved.
+However, because of COVID-19, we recommend digital canvassing.
+Remote organizing allows you to engage your community, while still following social distancing guidelines to keep you and others safe.

 - Make a script to guide your conversation.
 It could include questions about whether the person is registered to vote and if they know when the upcoming elections are.